av3nger/cf-images/README.txt

 = Why are not all images being replaced in content? =

-This is just a first iteration of the plugin.
-I have tested it over a set of projects that I deployed to my clients.
+By default, the plugin relies on WordPress core functions to process images.
+Some themes and plugins can implement their own image processing functions, which can prevent the plugin from replacing the image URLs in content.
+If you are experiencing this, try to enable the `Parse page for images` module in the plugin settings.
-If something is not working for you, please let me know by creating a support ticket on the plugin support forums.
+If something is still not working for you, please let me know by creating a support ticket on the plugin support forums.

 == Screenshots ==